Skip to main content

 If you previously passed an executable path (for example, a shell script) using the --post-renderer option, you must migrate that logic into a Helm plugin.

-See the Helm documentation for a tutorial on building a post-renderer plugin.
+Refer to the Helm documentation for a tutorial on building a post-renderer plugin.